 5. What if I don't have three years of ministry experience post graduation?

 The Doctor of Ministry program is an advanced theological degree designed for persons who are in ministry.
 Students are expected to demonstrate a high level of competence in the practice of ministry.
 Applicants will need to demonstrate their practical ministerial knowledge by meeting this minimum three year ministry requirement.
 Occasional exceptions are granted, but will need to be explored with the program director.

 The Doctor of Ministry program is designed for adult learners, serving in full time ministry.
 Some students spend about one day a week on program assignments.
-The good news is that the work you are doing for the program is not busy work.
+The good news is that the work you will be doing for the program will not be busy work.
 Your reading and assignments will integrate into much of what you are already doing in ministry.
-The doctor of ministry program will help you develop strong skills in time management and learning to balance the precious commodity of time!
+The Doctor of Ministry program will help you develop strong skills in time management and learning to balance the precious commodity of time!

 7. What is a project/thesis?